Dr Michelle Pfeffer

-I gained my BA at The University of Queensland (UQ), Australia, and my MSc in History of Science, Medicine, and Technology at Harris Manchester College, Oxford.
-I completed my PhD in History at UQ in 2020.
-Before joining Magdalen as a Fellow by Examination in October 2020, I was a Postdoctoral Research Fellow at the Institute for Advanced Studies in the Humanities at UQ, and a Lisa Jardine Grant Awardee at the Royal Society of London.
+I received my BA in History from The University of Queensland (UQ), Australia and my MSc in History of Science, Medicine, and Technology from Harris Manchester College, Oxford, for which I was awarded the Charles Webster Prize.
+My PhD in History, supported by the Australian Research Council, was awarded by UQ in 2020.
+Before joining Magdalen as a Prize Fellow in Early Modern History, I taught history and was a Postdoctoral Research Fellow at the Institute for Advanced Studies in the Humanities at UQ.
+I have also been a Lisa Jardine History of Science scholar at the Royal Society of London.
+I am the winner of the 2021 John Bunyan Society Early Career Prize.